lucastavares06/clave/README.md

 This project is licensed under the [MIT License](LICENSE).

 ---

-Thank you for using this project.
-If you have questions or suggestions, feel free to open an issue.
+Thanks for checking out Clave!
+If you have questions or suggestions, feel free to open an issue. 🚀